 For more posts on Childhood Apraxia of Speech, you might also enjoy reading:

-For an Orton-Gillingham Reading Program that is heavily scripted out, easy to use and very affordable use the PRIDE Reading Program.
+And while you are here… please check out the PRIDE Reading Program.
 Many speech therapists, teachers and homeschooling parents are using it with success.
 Visit the PRIDE Reading Program website HERE.
+Let me know what you think.

 Thank you so much for stopping by today!